A Guide to Thinking Critically About History

 Ex.
 5: Likewise, in a study by Ariel Edwards-Levy, Republican voters were asked whether the economy had improved between 2008-9 (the height of the financial crisis) and 2016.
 Most thought it had, but the numbers dropped 20% when they were asked later in the same questionnaire whether the economy had improved during Barack Obama’s presidency (the same years).

 Ex.
 7: In the 1980s, Ronald Reagan’s missile defense shield initiative (SDI) threatened to undermine the Cold War dynamic of MAD (Mutually Assured Destruction).
-While there were sound arguments against SDI, would Democrats who hadn’t been big fans of MAD previously objected as strenuously if the idea been proposed by John Kennedy or Bill Clinton?
+While there were sound arguments against SDI, would Democrats who hadn’t been big fans of MAD previously objected as strenuously if the idea been proposed by John Kennedy, Jimmy Carter or Bill Clinton?
 Hint: No.

 Ex.
-8: This example of framing overlaps with the earlier issue of context and gaining broader context.
+8: Controversies over coal demonstrate framing in a couple of ways.
+For one, coal advocates have argued for years that they have the technology to produce “clean coal” (or coal processed cleanly).
+Yet, when the government mandates that they produce clean coal, they claim the government is waging a “war against coal.”
+Coal also overlaps with the earlier issue of gaining broader context.
 In recent years politicians beholden to coal company executives have done a good job of redirecting coalminer’s animosity from management onto Barack Obama and the Environmental Protection Agency, whom they claim are “killing coal.”
 Those spinning this interpretation could show graphs like this depicting the loss of coal miner jobs during the Obama administration:

 It’s a dramatic example of how, even without dishonesty or “fake news,” framing can change one’s view of what’s going on.